greenrobot/EventBus/HOWTO.md

     public MessageEvent(String message) {
         this.message = message;
     }
 }
 ```
-**2- Subscribers register to EventBus**
+### 2: Prepare subscribers ###

-The **subscribers** implement event handling `onEvent` methods that will be called when an event is received.
-They also need to register themselves to the bus.
+Subscribers implement event handling `onEvent` methods that will be called when an event is received.
+They also need to register and unregister themselves to the bus.

 ```java
     @Override